ghubstan/slate/source/index.html.md

 Name | Type | Description
  ------------- | ------------- | -------------
- offer_id | string | The unique identifier of the offer being taken. payment_account_id | string | The unique identifier of the payment account used to take offer.. taker_fee_currency_code | string | The code of the currency (BSQ or BTC) used to pay the taker's Bisq trade fee.
+ offer_id | string | The unique identifier of the offer being taken. payment_account_id | string | The unique identifier of the payment account used to take offer. taker_fee_currency_code | string | The code of the currency (BSQ or BTC) used to pay the taker's Bisq trade fee.

 ### gRPC Response: TakeOfferReply